wk93210/newegg-bot/README.md

 After installation and configuration, the bot can then be run by using `node neweggbot.js`.

 At the moment, in the event that a card comes in stock, but goes out of stock before the bot has been able to complete the purchase, it will likely break, and you will need to restart it.
-In general, there are very likely to be issues that break the bot and require you to restart it.
+In general, there are very likely to be occasional issues that break the bot and require you to restart it.